m3rcadeaa-x/m3rcadeaa-x/README.md

 - This is NOT an invitation to try to be weird or push anything on me.
 - I limit myself as best as possible.

-Diagnosed Disorders ;; AuDHD, BPD, AVPD, Dyslexia, Neurodivergent, Mild OCD
+Diagnosed Disorders ;; AuDHD, BPD, AVPD, Neurodivergent, Mild OCD

 Semi-verbal ;; Sometimes goes mute/nonverb when anxious, stressed, or uncomfortable